 Tulane Law School promotes active student and faculty involvement in community and professional organizations in order to forge strategic alliances with local, regional, national, and global diversity partners.
 These alliances contribute to the diversity initiatives at the Law School, and also provide viable networking opportunities for our students to demonstrate leadership skills, professional responsibility and community involvement with alumni, practitioners, and potential employers.

-Employers interested in recruiting Tulane Law School students, including students from diverse backgrounds, can contact Adam Maese at 504.865.5942 or by e-mailing him at firstname.lastname@example.org.
+Employers interested in recruiting Tulane Law School students, including students from diverse backgrounds, can contact the Career Development Office at 504.865.5942 or firstname.lastname@example.org.
 For other information about career-related diversity initiatives at Tulane Law School, please contact Patricia Guzmán-Weema, career counselor, at email@example.com or 504.865.5942.